dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/snowflake-configs.md

 For now, Iceberg tables require a [behavior flag](/reference/global-configs/behavior-changes) due to performance impact related to using Iceberg tables.
 Snowflake does not support `is_iceberg` on the  `Show Objects` queries, which dbt depends on for metadata.

-To use Iceberg, set the Iceberg Materialization Behavior flag to true in your dbt_project.yml:
+To use Iceberg, set the Iceberg Materialization Behavior flag to `True` in your dbt_project.yml:

 <File name='dbt_project.yml'>